The Best Way to Organize Your Home on a Budget

 Declutter the room you have chosen to start with one basket, one shelf, one drawer, and one pile at a time.

 Do a little bit each day.
 Make it part of your daily routine.

-Just like you have to clean your kitchen daily, you should declutter one small area each day in order to stick with it and get your entire home decluttered.
+Just like you have to clean your kitchen daily, you should declutter one small area each day in order to get your entire home decluttered.

 Don’t burn yourself out (and give up altogether) by trying to declutter everything at once.

 Your home did not get cluttered overnight, and you can’t get it decluttered overnight.

 The idea that we can declutter things all at once and be done with them forever has been popularized by Marie Kondo, but I’d argue that this won’t work for some people.
 In fact, this likely won’t work for most people.

 Getting the clutter in your home under control will take time, consistent decluttering, and learning new habits.

 3. Declutter before you even think about organizing